What made you come out of bed this morning?

 Well, let’s start by cutting ourselves some slack.
 Few of us are crystal-clear on our purpose, in fact, usually it’s a life-long process and needs to be attuned at times.
 I like what Steve Jobs once said in a commencement speech: “you can only connect the dots looking backwards”.
 So of course, centenarians have a lot of dots to connect.
 But we too can collect clues from the past, that clarify parts of our purpose in the present.
 We may not have the whole picture yet, but we are working towards it on a daily basis.

-In addition, you can start taking some time to reflect on moments in your life when you felt most: loved or loving, peaceful or useful, present or passionate.
+➔ In addition, you can start taking some time to reflect on moments in your life when you felt most: loved or loving, peaceful or useful, present or passionate.
 What were you doing, who were you with, which part touched your heart?

-➔ Another beautiful tool is to keep a gratitude journal, writing down three things that you are grateful for at the end of each day.
+➔ Another beautiful tool is keeping a gratitude journal, writing down three things that you are grateful for at the end of each day.
 These ‘gratitudes’ point to priorities in your life.
 If there are people, places or projects that spark a sense of peaceful passion in your heart, take note, and try to make sure you incorporate more of them in your life.

 ➔ It also helps to start your day purposefully, for instance by asking this question in the morning: how can I be a blessing today?
 And I promise you, you’ll be the one feeling blessed at the end of that day.